-The Sustainability Plan is the tool that makes it possible to execute the historical mission of the BCCs of the BCC Iccrea Group as banks that promote sustainable, responsible development and the pursuit of the common good, in keeping with Article 2 of their articles of association, which is naturally reinterpreted to meet the current expectations of the legislature, the Supervisory Authority and the market.
+The Sustainability Plan is the tool that makes it possible to enhance the historical mission of the BCCs of the BCC Iccrea Group as banks that promote sustainable, responsible development and the pursuit of the common good, according to Article 2 of their articles of association, which is naturally reinterpreted to meet the current expectations of the legislature, the Supervisory Authority and the market.

-In addition to acting “in person”, the commitment of the BCC Iccrea Group is in fact aimed at guiding the transformation, on the one hand consolidating the “bank-customer” relationship and on the other reaffirming the attention to the founding values of cooperative credit closely related to the social, economic and environmental well-being of the surrounding communities.
+The commitment of the BCC Iccrea Group is in fact aimed at guiding the transformation, on the one hand consolidating the “bank-customer” relationship and on the other reaffirming the attention to the founding values of cooperative credit closely related to the social, economic and environmental well-being of the communities.

-In view of this new context and its role as a community bank, the Sustainability Plan was prepared with a strong desire to create value for customers, the people who make up the Group and the community.
+In view of this new context and its role as a community bank, the Sustainability Plan is defined with a strong ambitious to create value for customers, the people who make up the Group and the community.

 Environment